 Derivative instruments owned are recorded at fair value in the accompanying statements of financial position, and the related gains and losses are immediately recognized in the statements of activities.
-Net realized and unrealized gains and losses of approximately (\$14,365) and \$8,875 were recognized for the years ended December 31, 2020 and 2019, respectively.
+Net realized and unrealized losses of approximately \$403 and \$14,365 were recognized for the years ended December 31, 2021 and 2020, respectively.